Gallinaceous

 About Gallinaceous

-While the word gallinaceous is used to describe a specific class of domesticated fowl, which includes turkeys and quail, it finds its origins in Latin words for chicken, such as "gallina" (hen), "gallus" (cockerel), and the broad term "gallinaceus."
+The word "gallinaceous" is used to describe a specific class of domesticated fowl, which includes turkeys and quail.
+"Gallinaceous" comes from the Latin words for chicken, such as "gallina" ("hen"), "gallus" ("cockerel"), and the broad term "gallinaceus."

 Did you Know?

-People might not think much of chickens, but chickens think a lot about them.
+Chickens are more intelligent than you might expect.
 According to scientific studies, these gallinaceous birds can recognize over a hundred individual faces, engage in complex communication, and even dream.